-From 1990-92 Susan Pierce served as Vice President for Academic Affairs and Dean of the College at Lewis & Clark College, and from 1984-90 as Dean of the College of Arts and Sciences at the University of Tulsa.
-At all three institutions and at Puget Sound, she served as Professor of English.
-Dr. Pierce has also served as Assistant Director of the Division of Education Programs at the National Endowment for the Humanities in Washington, D.C. where she directed the three federal programs that gave support to colleges and universities for undergraduate education in the humanities, as Chair of the English Department at Ithaca College, and as Visiting Associate Professor at Princeton University.
+From 1990-92 she served as vice president for Academic Affairs at Lewis & Clark College and from 1984-90 as dean of the College of Arts and Sciences at the University of Tulsa.
+As assistant director of the Division of Education Programs at the National Endowment for the Humanities, she directed the three federal programs that supported undergraduate education in the humanities.
+She also has served as chair of the English department at Ithaca College and as visiting associate professor at Princeton University.

-Dr. Pierce has served on the boards of the Association of American Colleges and the American Conference of Academic Deans, on the advisory committee for the Association of American Colleges project on engineering and the liberal arts, on the Council of Presidents of the Association of Governing Boards and on the Washington Women in Leadership Advisory Committee.
-She has been active in many civic, cultural and professional organizations, including the board of the Seattle Symphony, Hilcrest Medical Center in Tulsa and Tulsa Opera.
-Most recently, she has been a member of the National Institute of Alcoholism and Alcohol Abuse (NIAAA, an arm of NIH) Task Force on College Drinking and of the Executive Committee of the Annapolis Group.
+Pierce has served on the boards of the Association of American Colleges and Universities (AAC&U) and the American Conference of Academic Deans, on the advisory committee for the AAC&U project on engineering and the liberal arts, on the Council of Presidents of the Association of Governing Boards and on the Washington Women in Leadership Advisory Committee.
+She has been active in many civic, cultural and professional organizations, including the boards of the Seattle Symphony, Hillcrest Medical Center in Tulsa, the Tulsa Chapter of the National Conference of Christians and Jews, and Tulsa Opera.
+She co-founded the Access to College program in collaboration with the Tacoma Public Schools.
+From 1998-2002, she served on the National Institute of Alcohol Abuse and Alcoholism Task Force on College Drinking and on the executive committee of the Annapolis Group.

-Susan Pierce received her A.B. degree from Wellesley College in 1965, her M.A. degree in English from the University of Chicago in 1966, and her Ph.D. in English from the University of Wisconsin in 1972.
-She is married to Kenneth H. Pierce, retired CEO of a medical electronics company and former college professor.
-Her daughter Sasha, a graduate of Bowdoin College and Duke University School of Law, is a practicing attorney in South Florida.
+Pierce received a bachelor’s degree from Wellesley College in 1965, M.A. degree in English from the University of Chicago in 1966, and Ph.D. in English from the University of Wisconsin in 1972.
+She is a member of Phi Beta Kappa.